Bachelor of Science in Business and Global Affairs

 Eligibility for the BSBGA Degree Program

-The BSBGA is a limited-enrollment degree program delivered jointly by the McDonough School of Business and the School of Foreign Service through the Program in Business and Global Affairs.
-Students must be enrolled in the McDonough School of Business or the School of Foreign Service to enroll in the BSBGA program.
+The BSBGA is a limited-enrollment degree program delivered jointly by the McDonough School of Business and the School of Foreign Service.
+Students must be enrolled in the McDonough School of Business or the School of Foreign Service to pursue the BSBGA program.
 Interested first-year students from Georgetown College or the School of Nursing and Health Studies must first submit an internal transfer application to MSB or SFS at the end of their first year to be eligible to apply to pursue the BSBGA.

-Business and Global Affairs students are subject to the academic policies and procedures of this bulletin as set out by the Academic Regulations section as well as the policies set by their home schools in the MSB and SFS sections of this Bulletin.
-Specific BSBGA requirements, policies, and procedures supersede those of the home schools.
+Students pursuing the BS Business and Global Affairs are subject to the academic policies and procedures of this Bulletin as set forth in the Academic Regulations section as well as the policies set forth by their home schools in the MSB and SFS sections ofthis Bulletin.
+Specific BSBGA requirements, policies, and procedures set forth in this section of the Bulletin supersede those of the home schools.

 All students are required to comply with the University Academic Regulations.
 Students are expected to familiarize themselves with these regulations, and no student can claim that unfamiliarity with these regulations warrants an exception to them.

-For more information about the BS in Business and Global Affairs please visit the program website
+For more information about the BS in Business and Global Affairs please visit the BGA program website.